Confession time : I am a bit squeamish about putting acid on my face.

 Salix alba (Willow) Bark Water, Butylene Glycol, Glycerine, Betaine Salysilate, 1,2-Hexanediol, Panthenol, Allantoin, Arginine, PEG-60 Hydrogenated Castor Oil, Sodium Hyaluronate, Citrus aurantium dulcis (Orange) Peel Oil, Melaleuca alternifolia (Tea tree) leaf oil, Ethyl Hexanediol, Sodium Hydroxide

-peasant normal water we got Salix alba bark water, which is a natural source of BHA, and potentially boost up the performance of Betaine Salysilate (COSRX choice of BHA).
+peasant normal water we got Salix alba bark water, a natural source of BHA, and potentially boost up the performance of Betaine Salysilate (COSRX choice of BHA).
 You can also see varied types of humectants (i.e. Butylene glycol, glycerine, sodium hyaluronate), which lift up my heart a little since my skin loves them.
 There are also skin-soothing ingredients such as allantoin, which probably would prevent my skin from looking red, raw, and angry if things did not go smoothly.
 And then there is Melaleuca alternifolia (tea tree) oil, which is famous for its anti-bacterial property, which in turn would prevent acnes from wreaking havoc on my face.

 According to CosRX website, this product has 1% BHA and the pH of 4.0±0.5.
 That is not high enough for serious BHA exfoliation.
 Also, higher pH is supposedly less irritating.
 Soooo everything should be all good, right?